 Rapid tooling is a process by which clients can receive a mould tool for their product to create plastic injection mouldings in a shorter timeframe than a typical mould tool would take.
 Whilst many firms carry out rapid tooling for customers, the materials, processes, and end results can vary greatly between companies.

-Here at BEC we use rapid tooling to give customers a great quality tool that takes less time than our standard model.
+At BEC we use rapid tooling to give customers a great quality tool in less time than our standard model.
 These tools are completely bespoke for each customers’ requirements and expectations- we always ensure the client gets what they want.

 How do BEC Group do it?

-We do this by creating a development tool, this allows for minimal initial outlay before a tool has been approved and the design perfected.
+We do this by creating a development tool, allowing for minimal initial outlay before we approve the tool and perfect the design.
 A development tool uses the same techniques for production as a standard tool, but with several all-important tweaks.

 Once a development tool has been created and first-offs have been tested, customers can either decide to continue with production runs from the initial tool which having been produced from tool steel will continue to manufacture high quality mouldings for thousands of runs.
 Or, if customers wish to speed up production with a typical tool, this can also be achieved through modification of their development tool or through the production of a new one.